org-tigris-jsapar/jsapar/docs/Introduction.md

 ```xml
 <cell name="TheName"/>
 ```
-With the attribute `default="true"`, you can specify that an error is generated if a cell does not have any value.
+With the attribute `mandatory="true"`, you can specify that an error is generated if a cell does not have any value.
 See chapter about error handling below.

 The attribute `default` can be used to assign a default value that will be used if the cell does not contain any value.